The Arkade SDK is a TypeScript library for building Bitcoin wallets using the Arkade protocol.

 const identity = SeedIdentity.fromSeed(seed)

-// Or with a custom descriptor and passphrase (MnemonicIdentity)
+// Or with a custom template and passphrase (MnemonicIdentity)

 const identityWithDescriptorAndPassphrase = MnemonicIdentity.fromMnemonic(mnemonic, {